irthompson01/Square-Off-JS/README.md

 - DONE: restructure the project to have a public/ directory with all the client-side code and a src/ directory with all the server-side code.

-- remove duplicative modules (only board.js needs to have a separate online and local version)
+- DONE: remove duplicative modules (only board.js needs to have a separate online and local version)

 - DONE: rename online index.html to guest.html, this will affect online-setup.html